A convenient insurance option for your business and family.

 You’ve spent years building your company.
 And now you want to ensure that your family, business and employees will be taken care off if you’re no longer able to.
 A buy-sell agreement could be a solid insurance option to put your mind at ease.

 What is a buy-sell life insurance agreement?

 It’s a legally binding agreement between co-owners or shareholders that kicks in if a co-owner dies or otherwise leaves the business.
 The surviving co-owners or shareholders defined in the agreement can buy the remaining share of the business from the family of the deceased, who then sell their shares.

 How does a buy-sell life insurance agreement work?

-When taking out a buy/sell life insurance agreement, business partners purchase life insurance policies on the lives on each co-owner but not on themselves.
-If a co-owner was to die, the other co-owner(s) will be paid a lump-sum benefit that is then paid to the deceased’s surviving family members.
-This payment allows the owner(s) to acquire the share of business from the deceased while compensating the grieving family members.
+When taking out a buy-sell life insurance agreement, business partners purchase life insurance policies on the lives on each co-owner, but not on themselves.
+If a co-owner dies, other co-owners are paid a lump-sum benefit that’s forwarded to the deceased’s surviving family members.
+This payment allows the owners to acquire the share of business from the deceased while compensating grieving family.

-What are the benefits of a buy/sell life insurance agreement?
+What are the benefits of a buy-sell life insurance agreement?

 - Divorce or separation